 The meat of the plot is when Brooke gets kidnapped by a paramilitary group, so Barry teams up with some fellow survivors to try and find his sister.
 It’s a standard set up, but with more humour and energy; you better get the popcorn out because this movie is 100% entertainment.
 It might not be the best ninety minutes of your life, but it’ll grab your attention like the best films do.

-It’s the action and comedy that won me over.
+The comedy and action will win you over, I’m sure.
 Character development and narrative aren’t a priority, but the actors do well at making you care about what’s happening.
-It has an in-your-face style with DIY horror that feels more authentic.
-But, Wyrmwood is at its best when it brings out the absurd, such as the idea that zombies can power up an engine: “This truck runs on zombies.
+It has an in-your-face style, with DIY horror.
+Wyrmwood is at its best when it brings out the absurd, such as the idea that zombies can power up an engine: “This truck runs on zombies.
 No zombies?
 No truck.”
 Entertainment like this is a testament to the filmmakers’ imagination.
 The same can be said for the humour, which is cracklingly funny, not to mention the whizzy dialogue.

 Watching Barry and his team gear up in armoured outfits to fight their way through dozens of zombies is fun and brutal.
-Towards the end, it does seem to run out of ideas as the rapid pace loses momentum.
+Towards the end, it does run out of steam as the rapid pace loses momentum.
 This is a movie in a genre with an established fandom, so I embrace the incoherent madness it offers.

-A mad, totally bonkers film that is held together by a decent story.
-It brings some new touches to a tired genre by introducing some interesting concepts.
-More than just a footnote to the movies and tv shows that have clearly inspired it, Wyrmwood aims higher, making it a good zombie movie in its own right.
+A mad, totally bonkers film held together by a decent story.
+It brings new touches to a tired genre by introducing some interesting concepts.
+More than a footnote to the movies and TV shows that clearly inspired it, Wyrmwood aims higher, making it a good zombie movie in its own right.
 See it.

 Director: Kiah Roach-Turner